Native-Planet/onyx/README.md

 ## UI

-%knowledge is built primarily using [React], JavaScript, and [Tailwind CSS].
+%onyx is built primarily using [React], JavaScript, and [Tailwind CSS].
 [Vite] ensures that all code and assets are loaded appropriately, bundles the application for distribution and provides a functional dev environment.

 ### Getting Started